Scott Kim

 From the 1970s onward, his puzzles were frequently published in Martin Gardner's "Mathematical Games" column in Scientific American.
 He has been involved in organizing and participating in the Gathering 4 Gardner conferences from the first one in 1990.

 Kim has designed logos for Silicon Graphics, the Geostationary Operational Environmental Satellite, the Hackers Conference, the Computer Game Developers Conference, the Gathering 4 Gardner conference and the Dylan programming language.

 Early life and education

 Born in 1955 in Washington, D.C., and of Korean descent, Kim grew up in Rolling Hills Estates, California and developed early interests in mathematics, education, and art.
 He attended Stanford University, receiving a BA in music in 1976, and a PhD in Computers and Graphic Design in 1987, with the dissertation "Viewpoint: Toward a Computer for Visual Thinkers" under Donald Knuth.

+Kim's ideas about art and computing are described in the book Programmers at Work, a collection of interviews published by Microsoft Press in 1986.

 He started writing an occasional "Boggler" column for Discover magazine in 1990, and became an exclusive columnist in 1999.
 He has created hundreds of puzzles for magazines such as Scientific American and Games, as well as thousands of puzzles for computer games.
 He held the Harold Keables chair at Iolani School in 2008.